SoheibKaddouri/smart-campus-api/READme.md

-**Why Hypermedia (HATEOAS) Matters in REST APIs**
+# Why Hypermedia (HATEOAS) Matters in REST APIs

-HATEOAS (Hypermedia As The Engine Of Application State) means that a REST API includes links inside its responses that show clients how to navigate the system.
+**HATEOAS** (Hypermedia As The Engine Of Application State) means that a REST API includes links inside its responses that show clients how to navigate the system.

-Instead of relying only on external documentation, the API becomes self‑describing.
+Instead of relying only on external documentation, the API becomes **self‑describing**.

+---

-Why this is considered advanced REST design
+### Why this is considered advanced REST design

-The API tells clients what actions are possible next.
+* **Actionable Responses:** The API tells clients what actions are possible next.

-Clients discover available resources dynamically.
+* **Dynamic Discovery:** Clients discover available resources dynamically.

-It reduces coupling between client and server.
+* **Reduced Coupling:** It reduces coupling between client and server.

-It aligns with the original REST constraints defined by Roy Fielding.
+* **Pure REST:** It aligns with the original REST constraints defined by Roy Fielding.

+---

-Benefits for client developers
+### Benefits for client developers

-Self‑navigation without documentation
+#### 1. Self‑navigation without documentation

-Clients can follow links like "rooms": "/api/v1/rooms" directly from the API response instead of reading a PDF or wiki.
+Clients can follow links like `"rooms": "/api/v1/rooms"` directly from the API response instead of reading a PDF or wiki.

-Automatic adaptability
+#### 2. Automatic adaptability
 If the server changes a URL, clients still work because they follow the links provided at runtime.

-Reduced errors
+#### 3. Reduced errors
 Clients don’t hard‑code paths, so they avoid broken URLs.

-Better developer experience
+#### 4. Better developer experience
 The API behaves more like a web browser:

-→ You don’t need to know every URL in advance; you just follow links.
+> → You don’t need to know every URL in advance; you just follow links.

+---

-In summary
+### In summary
 HATEOAS transforms a REST API from a static interface into a discoverable, self‑documenting system, making client development easier, safer, and more resilient to change.